felixtoo48/flask_customer_order/README.md

 You can use your values according to your preference

 ## Installation
-* To get started, install python3 development tools on your virtual machine.
+* To get started, install python3 development tools on your virtual machine or virtual environment.
 * `sudo apt-get update`
 * `sudo apt install mysql-server`
 * Setup mysql database: `mysql -u root -p`